SUZANNE M. UTKE, ESQ.

 Types of Mental Processing

-In forensic mental healthcare, a study was performed by Zapf which evaluated the decision-making of mental health professionals and irrelevant information that affected their judgment.
-The study found that most mental health professionals had concerns over the influence of cognitive bias, but also held an incorrect view that willpower alone could reduce that bias.3 The study introduced the issue of training to reduce “blind spot bias.”4 For example, in the criminal system, and mental health care provider’s blind spot may affect a person’s civil liberties as well as issues of community safety.
-Today, we have seen that adolescents and adults with significant mental health issues presented in society as a “quiet person”, not a “troublemaker”, or “kept to himself” …. until he was able to purchase an assault rifle and commit the next mass shooting.
-In some cases, mass shooters have had prior psychiatric evaluations and even voluntary in-patient psychiatric hospitalizations but were still able to purchase deadly weapons.
-Protecting society from those with significant mental health issues requires peeling back the onion to understand the person inside the shell, but also setting aside one’s own cognitive bias derived from stereotypes.
+In forensic mental healthcare, a study was performed by Zapf et al which evaluated the decision-making of mental health professionals and irrelevant information that affected their judgment.
+The study found that most mental health professionals had concerns over the influence of cognitive bias, but also held an incorrect view that willpower alone could reduce that bias.3 The study introduced the issue of training to reduce “blind spot bias.”
+4 For example, in the criminal system, a mental health care provider’s blind spot may affect a person’s civil liberties as well as issues of community safety.

 The ability of the healthcare provider to appropriately gather information from the patient can be affected by cognitive bias and result in errors.
 Four of the more prevalent types of bias encountered in the healthcare setting include the following: